 The diagnosis of a malignant skin condition can be difficult for the patient as well as his or her family.
 At Complete Family Dermatology, Dr. Geoff Basler MD, Brent Behrens PA-C, and Brian Herbin PA-C take every measure to ensure that skin cancer treatment administered at our Lincoln, Nebraska, office and its satellite locations is effective and patient care is compassionate.
 One of the most effective means of treatment for skin cancer is Mohs micrographic surgery.
 Mohs surgery is used to treat basal cell carcinoma and squamous cell carcinoma, the most common kinds of skin cancer.
 This treatment offers a 99 percent cure rates and minimizes scarring following surgery.
 To learn more about Mohs skin cancer treatment offered by our Lincoln-headquartered practice, please contact us today.
-To better serve patients throughout Southeast Nebraska, we have offices in South Lincoln, North Lincoln, Beatrice, Blair, Crete, Falls City, Fremont, Geneva, Hastings, Nebraska City, St Paul, and York.
+To better serve patients throughout Southeast Nebraska, we have offices in South Lincoln, East Lincoln, North Lincoln, Northeast Lincoln, Beatrice, Blair, Crete, Falls City, Fremont, Geneva, Hastings, Nebraska City, and York.

 The surgeon and the pathologist being one and the same define Mohs surgery.
 Dr. Basler will gently numb the area with local anesthetic and remove the cancerous area.
 The area and the tissue are carefully mapped.
 The cancerous tissue is processed by our in-office lab in a way to allow Dr. Basler visualization of 100% of the tumor margin under the microscope.
 If a “root” of skin cancer is seen microscopically, Dr. Basler uses the map to take another small piece of tissue from that exact location.
 The resulting wound is usually repaired immediately with the most appropriate skin reconstruction technique.
 Patients are usually advised to avoid physical activity for 24 hours following surgery, and receive special instructions on how to care for the wound to facilitate the best possible healing.